 The drivers set off from the Mythenquai at Enge harbour.
 They then accelerate on the long straights alongside the pit lane, able to reach speeds of up to 220 km/h.
 The course then takes a right behind the Arboretum into General-Guisan-Quai, followed by a 90-degree left turn, after which the course continues along the Stockerstrasse.
 After taking another two 90-degree left turns, the course then goes along Dreikönigstrasse and Genferstrasse.
 The course then turns right into Gotthardstrasse and then takes another left into Alfred-Escher-Strasse, which is the back-straight taking drivers back to the Enge harbour.

-The temporary Formula E race track has eleven curves and is littered with challenges like the hairpin bend, several 90-degree curves, wide and narrow sections as well as two high-speed sections and a chicane.
+The temporary Formula E race track has eleven corners and is littered with challenges like the hairpin bend, several tight corners, wide and narrow sections as well as two high-speed sections and a chicane.